0xPolygon/polygon-docs/docs/pos/operate-node/delegate/delegator-faq.md

 ### Do I need to deposit MATIC tokens to the Polygon mainnet network for staking?

-No. All your funds need to be on the Main Ethereum Network.
+No. All your funds need to be on the main Ethereum network.

 ### When I try to do the transaction my **Confirm** button is disabled.